KenKundert/assimilate/doc/monitoring.rst

     In this case you are running the *overdue* command on the machine that contains the files being backed up.
 You need to specify its *Assimilate config*.
-You would also specify the *repo* if the config being backed up is not one of your own, in which case you would specify the directory that contains Assimilate's *config*.latest.nt file (typically
+You would also specify the *sentinel_dir* if the config being backed up is not one of your own, in which case you would specify the directory that contains Assimilate's *config*.latest.nt file (typically ~user/.local/share/assimilate).
+The sentinel directory combined with the config name specifies the sentinel file:
+    ``❬sentinel_dir❭/❬config❭.latest.nt``, which must be readable.
-    ~user/.local/share/assimilate).
-You would also need read permission for this directory.
-In this case the name *repo* is a bit of a misnomer.
-It is not pointing to a *Borg* repository, it is pointing to the *Assimilate* data directory.
-If *repo* is a relative directory, it is relative to *root*.
+    If *sentinel_dir* is a relative directory, it is relative to *sentinel_root*.

 Local server repositories:
     In this case you are running the *overdue* command on the machine that is the destination of the backups.
 Here you must not specify the *config*.
-    Instead, specify the *repo* as the destination directory for the *Borg* repository.
+    Instead, specify the *sentinel_dir* as the destination directory for the *Borg* repository.

+    One limitation of this type is that *overdue* reports on the status of the repository, not on any specific config that deposits to the repository.
+So, for example, if two machines are depositing archives to the same repository, and the backups on one machine begins failing, it will likely not be noticed because the second machine will continue refreshing the repository.

 Remote repositories:
     In this case you are running the *overdue* command on a remote machine that